 and sometimes partially detach from the back of the eye. ...more »

 People with retinopathy can experience a variety of symptoms.
 Diabetic retinopathy and hypertensive retinopathy generally develop slowly over a period of months as ongoing high blood sugar or high blood pressure damage the blood vessels of the retina.
 In early stages of retinopathy, there may be no noticeable symptoms.
-However, changes in the retina and ...more symptoms »
+However, changes in the retina and the blood ...more symptoms »

 The first step in the treatment of retinopathy is prevention.
 The damage done to the blood vessels of the retinas of the eyes can be permanent, so it is vital that people with hypertension or diabetes prevent its occurrence.
 Regular prenatal care is vital to preventing premature birth and retinopathy of prematurity.

-Prevention, as well as ...more treatments »
+Prevention, as well as treatment, of diabetic retinopathy ...more treatments »

 A diagnosis of retinopathy may be delayed or missed because retinopathy can develop gradually.
 In early stages, there may be no symptoms, and people may be unaware of having retinopathy until complications, such as blurred vision, develop.
-In addition, some symptoms of retinopathy, such as blurred vision, seeing spots, change in vision, sudden loss of vision, ...more misdiagnosis »
+In addition, some symptoms of retinopathy, such as blurred vision, seeing spots, change in vision, sudden ...more misdiagnosis »

 Symptoms of Retinopathy

 See full list of 15